state-alchemists/zrb/docs/concepts/task-upstream.md

 Furthermore, the upstreams might run in parallel/concurrently.

-To define Task Upstreams, you can use `upstreams` attribute like the following.
+To define Task Upstreams, you can use `upstreams` parameter like the following.

-Let's see the following example.

 ```python
 from zrb import runner, python_task, CmdTask